dwn/continua/README.md

 `gcloud config set run/region <region>`

-WARNING: Selecting certain regions may invalidate your free-of-charge service, and then you may get a high bill - I use `us-central1`, since it has been safe for me
+WARNING: Selecting certain regions may invalidate your free-of-charge service, and then you may get a high bill - I use `us-central1`, since it's been safe for me

 ## Credentials